Home » Blog » Exchange Server » How to Migrate Exchange 2010 to 2016 – Complete Step-by-Step Process

 After completion of the migration process, it is time to decommission the Exchange 2010 Server.
 For that, you need to take care of the following points:

-1. The router is pointing to the new Exchange Server after Exchange 2010 to Exchange 2016 migration.
+1. The router is pointing to the new Exchange Server after the Exchange 2010 to Exchange 2016 migration.

 2. Point the external domain DNS to the new server.
 (If you have an external IP Address for the server)